gustafl/lexeme/README.md

-# LearningWords
+# Lexeme
-A new take on language learning based on Node.js.
+A new take on language learning.

 See the [developer diary](https://github.com/gustafl/LearningWords/wiki/Gustaf's-developer-diary) for recent developments.